bitrix24/b24restdocs/api-reference/tasks/checklist-item/task-checklist-item-get-manifest.md

 {% note alert "TO-DO _not exported to prod_" %}

 - missing examples (there should be three examples - curl, js, php)
-- missing response in case of success
+- no response in case of success
-- missing response in case of error
+- no response in case of error

 {% endnote %}